David-Baranec/Baranec_104419_feippds/README.md

 # Conclusion
-If we compare the main parts of programs `philosoph.py` and `philosopher.py`, and compare out prints, we can see, that if we consider problem of starving, then customer access is more effective and faster and philosophers have to make less effort to eat.
+If we compare the main parts of programs `philosoph.py` and `philosopher.py`, and compare out prints, we can see, that if we consider problem of starving, then waiter solution is more effective and faster and philosophers have to make less effort to eat.
 But definitely all philosophers will eat in certain time.
 That means they don't risk starving.
+Experiments showed, that if waiter has no popular philosopher, then all philosophers eats more regularly, than with left-handed philosopher.

+We can also change our condition from one left-handed to every odd left-handed.
+Simply change condition `if (i==1):` (line 57) to `if i % 2 == 0:`.
+This improves the chance of all philosopher to eat more regularly, however it wouldn't be as effective as using strict order.
+Although we want to give him chance to choose, the right time for eating, than this can be good solution for them.